This page provides the following information:

 In December of each year, after completing the labor force interview, about 40,000 households respond to the food security questions—and to questions about food spending and about the use of Federal and community food assistance programs.
 The households interviewed in the CPS are selected to be representative of all civilian households at State and national levels.

 Food insufficiency is a measure of food adequacy that has been fielded in Federal surveys for many years.
-Food insufficiency was recently included in the Census Bureau’s Household Pulse Survey (HPS) to assess well-being of Americans during the COVID-19 pandemic in 2020.
+Food insufficiency is included in the Census Bureau’s Household Pulse Survey (HPS) to assess the Nation's well-being during the COVID-19 pandemic in 2020 and 2021.
 ERS collaborated with the Census Bureau and other Federal statistical agencies to create the survey.
-The measure is related to the concept of food insecurity used as a measure of well-being in the United States for 25 years, and is monitored annually in the ERS report series Household Food Security in the United States.
+Food insufficiency is related to the concept of food insecurity used as a measure of well-being in the United States for the past 25 years.
+Food insecurity is monitored annually in the ERS report series Household Food Security in the United States.
 Below we explain and compare the measures of food insufficiency and food insecurity.

 Food insecurity means that households were, at times, unable to acquire adequate food for one or more household members because the households had insufficient money and other resources for food.
 Food insecurity is measured at two levels of severity: